 Using profiles with Compose

-Compose V1 no longer receives updates and will not be available in new releases of Docker Desktop after June 2023.
+From July 2023 Compose V1 stopped receiving updates.
+It's also no longer available in new releases of Docker Desktop.

 Compose V2 is included with all currently supported versions of Docker Desktop.
 For more information, see Migrate to Compose V2.

 Docker's documentation refers to and describes Compose V2 functionality.

 Profiles help you adjust the Compose application model for various uses and environments by selectively starting services.
 This is achieved by assigning each service to zero or more profiles.
 If unassigned, the service is always started but if assigned, it is only started if the profile is activated.

 This allows you to define additional services in a single

 that should only be started in specific scenarios, for example for debugging or

 Services are associated with profiles through the

 profiles attribute which takes an